Central Bank of Oman

+In January 2025, the bank underwent significant structural reforms through a series of Royal Decrees.
+Royal Decree 2/2025 promulgated a new Banking Law, while Royal Decree 3/2025 reorganized the bank's governance structure, granting it legal personality and financial and administrative independence.
+The reforms replaced the position of Executive President with that of Governor and restructured the Board of Directors.
+Under these reforms, the bank's headquarters and primary safes must be located in the Governorate of Muscat, with the ability to establish branches, safes, offices, and other facilities within Oman or abroad through Board decisions.

 The Omani banking system has experienced several mergers since the 1990s and as a result the number of commercial banks at the end of 2005 stood at 13, of which five are locally incorporated and eight are branches of foreign banks, together having a branch network of 329 branches.
 Local banks, in addition, have 10 branches and one representative office abroad.
 As at the end of 2005, there were also three specialised banks in operation, with a network of 26 branches.
 The CBO has approved the establishment of an additional local bank (Sohar Bank) and a branch of a foreign bank (Bank of Beirut) that are expected to commence operations by the end of 2006.
 To strengthen the financial position of licensed banks and enable them to face competition as well as finance large projects, the minimum capital requirement for commercial banks was enhanced to RO50 million for local banks and RO10 million for foreign banks.
 The overall capital adequacy ratio of the commercial banks improved to reach 18.5 percent in 2005.

 The Sultanate has made significant progress in implementing the new capital Adequacy criteria laid down in the Basel-II Accord.
 The adoption of Basel II would transform the current approaches and tools of supervision of the CBO as well as the audit and risk management practices of banks.